tomtom-international/commisery-action/docs/SdkVersioning.md

 > :warning: THIS IS AN EXPERIMENTAL FEATURE :warning:

+SDK Versioning has been created to simplify the release workflow, allowing for hardening software while employing trunk-based development;

+- Semantic Versioning cannot reliably be used in environments where commitments are managed using pre-planned increments (i.e. Product Increments in Scrum), whereas SDK Versioning allows you to define fixed (API-) releases, usable in public communication.

+- Using Semantic Versioning on `main`, removes the ability to create pre-releases (hardening) based on `HEAD`.

+  *i.e. it is difficult to predict the upcoming version, required for applying the `pre-release` version without defining non-documented rules (i.e. `<MAJOR>.<MINOR>.<PATCH+1>-<PRERELEASE>`)*

+- Typically, complex branching models are required for managing pre-releases using Semantic Versioning (i.e. [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/)), requiring maintenance of multiple branches (`develop`, `release`, `hotfix`, ...).

+  With SDK Versioning, we simplify the semantics behind the `MINOR` (`RELEASE`) and `PATCH` (`FIX`) version, as used in Semantic Versioning, allowing management of pre-releases on a maximum of **two** branches: `main` and `release`.

+- Conventional Commits will **only** apply to commits with `BREAKING CHANGES`.

+It is important to define requirements for your product releases before selecting a versioning strategy.
+Applying either Semantic- or SDK- versioning without thinking, will lead to unexpected complications.

 ## Version Schema
 SDK Versioning (SdkVer) is compatible with SemVer, but not following the full SemVer specification;